Young Children Are Spending Much More Time In Front Of Small Screens

 The growth of mobile is a dramatic change.
 But other aspects of kids' media use have been more stable over time, this periodic census reveals.

-When you take every source of screen media together, children 8 and under spend an average of about two-and-a-quarter hours (2:19) a day, a figure that's flat from 2011 (2:16).
+When you take every source of screen media together, children 8 and under spend an average of about 2 1/4 hours (2:19) a day, a figure that's flat from 2011 (2:16).
 That implies mobile is apparently cannibalizing, not adding on to, the boob tube and other types of media.

 And, whether young kids are looking at small screens or big ones, most often they are passively watching videos, not using interactive apps.
 Video watching has dominated children's media use for decades.